FineUploader/video-frame-uploader/README.md

 ## License
-This example and all example code is licesed under MIT.
+This example and all example code is licensed under MIT.
 Fine Uploader is licensed under a Widen Commercial License or GPL v3.
 To purchase a commercial license, please see [our purchase page](http://fineuploader.com/purchase).